 It’s never all or nothing, and we can have a healthy Monday without an intense workout.

-Maybe, all you have time for is a quick #PushUpPower circuit to improve your push up strength.
-And that’s totally okay, too.
+Maybe, all you have time for is a quick #GoldilocksFitness workout, and that’s okay too!

 Ignores the importance of listening to your body